Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Published from Japan, adding to the growing international literature on SETD5-related conditions.

-Relevance for families Ptosis has been noted in some children with SETD5 Syndrome.
-This case report is from a larger deletion, so not all features may apply to families with smaller mutations or point variants.
+Drooping eyelids have been noted in some children with SETD5 Syndrome.
+This case involves a large chromosomal deletion, so not all features may apply to families with smaller mutations or single-gene point variants in SETD5.

 2019